 We help our customers become more environmentally friendly Ecopartner Ecopartner is a network aimed at promoting and accelerating the development of alternative energy sources.
 We invite our corporate customers actively working with environmental and energy issues to become our Ecopartner.
 Ecofund The Ecofund was established in 1996 to promote projects that contribute to the development of ecological energy alternatives.
 The Ecofund manages the membership fees of all of our corporate and individual Ecopartners.
-Today, we have 39 corporate members and roughly 1,200 individual members.
+Today, we have 28 corporate members and roughly 1,200 individual members.
 The Ecofund is run by an independent board consisting of experts in the environmental and energy fields.
 A certified accountant keeps the accounts.
 Göteborg Energi pays for the fund's administration - the entire amount of fund resources go to the projects chosen by the board, based in part on members' suggestions.
 Emission rights and Good Eco-choice As previously mentioned, we also offer our customers the opportunity to climate compensate through emission rights trading, as well as the option to purchase "Good Eco-choice"-labelled district heating.
-Sweden's first CO2-free vehicle plant In 2005, Göteborg Energi and AB Volvo initiated an exciting joint venture project.
-The Tuve factory on Hisingen will be Sweden's first carbon-dioxide-free vehicle factory.
-Volvo and Göteborg Energi jointly drew up a package of measures that will not only make the Tuve factory carbon-dioxide-free, but will also place it at the forefront of development towards a more sustainable industrial society.
-The package of measures combines electricity from five wind turbines, heat from waste heat and biofuel and far-reaching energy efficiency improvements in the plant.
-The result will be Sweden's first CO2-free vehicle plant.
 Customers have reduced energy consumption by an average of 30% through our energy service agreements The right energy in the right amount on the right occasion Göteborg Energi was early to offer energy service agreements.
 We link the entire chain, from energy production to consumption, under the slogan "the right energy in the right amount on the right occasion".
 With the most developed "climate contract" service, customers work towards their cilmate goals at fixed prices per square metre, while Göteborg Energi has the incentive to take energy-saving measures.
 In this way, we've made energy-efficiency measures profitable.
 We are ahead of the energy and environmental policy of introducing instruments of control in the area of energy efficiency via the EU's energy service directive (e.g., white certificates).
 Our customers' response has been very positive.
 We've become closer and have more personal contact.
 Operation and maintenance agreements, on-call property services, and energy declaration for buildings (including proposals for measures and profitability assessments) are among the energy services our customers can choose from our wide assortement.
 We now have energy service agreements covering an area of 3.6 million square metres, and energy consumption has been reduced by 20% through our climate agreements.
 We also offer our customers a developed energy report (E-report).
 Several of Gothenburg's largest housing companies have already chosen this option.
 The E-report enables the customer to easily follow-up, monitor and forecast the consumption of district heating, electricity and water.
 This is done automatically, without the customer having to do readings.
 Customers can log in to their Göteborg Energi account to see actual consumption, environmental impact and costs - all in the same system.
 The E-report is greatly appreciated.
 Customers with commercial premises have reduced energy consumption by an average of 30% through our energy service agreements District heating for commercial premises